Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 **See it live!** See an example of TeamCity integration by creating a new application using the *TeamCity Import* template.
 :::

+## Installing the TeamCity Extension {#extension data-title="TeamCity Extension"}

+Simply navigate to the Admin > Extensions page in your instance of BuildMaster and install the [TeamCity Extension](https://proget.inedo.com/feeds/Extensions/inedox/TeamCity).

 ## Authentication with TeamCity {#authentication data-title="Authentication with TeamCity"}

 Authentication with TeamCity is handled through [Resource Credentials](/docs/buildmaster/administration/resource-credentials), using the TeamCity type.
 These credentials are effectively a username and password, so we recommend creating a specific account with the minimum amount of privileges required to interact with TeamCity, typically the permissions to the specific project or build configuration.
 Public servers (i.e. open-source) or internal servers that are firewalled off that don't require authentication can simply use guest authentication by leaving the username and password empty.